ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 # Introduction

-Time synchronization is essential to Internet security as many security protocols and other applications require synchronization
+Time synchronization is essential to Internet security as many security protocols and other applications require it {{?RFC738}}.
-{{?RFC738}}.
-Unfortunately, widely deployed protocols such as the Network Time Protocol (NTP) {{?RFC5905}} lack essential security features, and even newer protocols like Network Time Security (NTS)
-{{?RFC8915}} lack mechanisms to observe that the servers behave correctly.
+Unfortunately, widely deployed protocols such as the Network Time Protocol (NTP) {{?RFC5905}} lack essential security features, and even newer protocols like Network Time Security (NTS) {{?RFC8915}} lack mechanisms to observe that the servers behave correctly.
 Furthermore, clients may lack even a basic idea of the time, creating bootstrapping problems as a time is required for X.509 certificate validation.

 The primary design goal of Roughtime is to permit devices to obtain a rough idea of the current time from fairly static configuration and to